401st Air Expeditionary Group: Cold War

-Air Force Reserve
+Air Force reserve

 During the early years of the Cold War the unit was redesignated as the 401st Bombardment Group, Very Heavy and was allotted to the Air Force Reserve.
 It was activated on 26 June 1947 by Air Defense Command at Brooks Field, Texas, but there is no indication the group was fully manned or equipped.
-The 401st was redesignated the 401st Bombardment Group, Medium in June 1949 and moved to Biggs AFB, Texas where it became an associate of the active duty 95th Bombardment Group.
+The 401st was redesignated the 401st Bombardment Group, Medium in June 1949 and moved to Biggs Air Force Base, Texas where it became an associate of the active duty 95th Bombardment Group.
 The 401st was called to active duty on 1 May 1951 during the Korean War.
 Its personnel were reassigned to other units and it was inactivated on 25 June 1951.